hanwendong1/VirtualGaming/content/1-Codenames.md

 nav: true
 ---

 {% include figure.html img="Codenames.jpg" alt="Codenames box cover" caption="Give your team clever one-word clues so that they can spot their agents in the field.
-(Description from BoardGameGeek)" caption="Give your team clever one-word clues so that they can spot their agents in the field.
 (Description from BoardGameGeek)" width="75%" %}

 #### Overview
 <html>